tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     <a href="{{ request.route_url('detail', id=entry.id) }}">{{ entry.title }}</a>

 Before we saw ``request.route_url`` used to...request the url of the route named ``home``.
-Now we're seeing it used to get the url for the ``detail`` route, but note in ``routes.py`` that the ``detail`` route takes the keyword ``id``.
+Now we're seeing it used to get the url for the ``detail`` route.
+Note that in ``routes.py`` that the ``detail`` route requires a value to serve as the ``id``.
 Up to now we've been bypassing this by just providing a number that would fit the bill.
 In this case, we have to provide any keywords we want to reference in the url as an argument to ``request.route_url``.

 Finally, you'll need to connect this new renderer to your listing view.
 Since we need to display data on the page, we have to feed it data to be displayed.
 Let's alter views.py:

 .. code-block:: python